We accept electronic payments

 DWI Services

-Level II - DWI Short-Term Treatment: More than 1 DUI/DWI (total lifetime), refused breath test, BAC of .15 or greater, DSM-IV diagnosis of substance abuse meets Level 1 ASAM (American Society of Addictions Medicine) program placement criteria.
+Level II - DWI Short-Term Treatment: More than 1 DUI/DWI total lifetime, refused breath test, BAC of .15 or greater, DSM-IV diagnosis of substance abuse meets Level 1 ASAM placement criteria.
 A minimum of 20 but less than 40 contact hours lasting a minimum of 30 days.

-Level IV - Intensive Outpatient Treatment: DSM-IV diagnosis of substance dependence (moderate to severe), meets Level II ASAM program placement criteria.
+Level IV - Intensive Outpatient Treatment: DSM-IV diagnosis of substance dependence moderate to severe, meets Level II ASAM placement criteria.
 A minimum of 90 contact hours with a minimum duration of 90 days.

-According to ASAM, to be considered an intensive outpatient one requires at least 3 sessions and 9 hours per week in treatment.
-This program may be preceded by a brief in-patient stay for detoxification or stabilization of a medical or psychiatric condition.
+According to ASAM, to be considered intensive outpatient, one requires at least 3 sessions and 9 hours per week in treatment.
+This program may be preceded by a brief inpatient stay for detoxification or stabilization of a medical or psychiatric condition.

 Anger Management Program